danieljprice/splash/docs/settings.rst

 Changing axes settings
 ~~~~~~~~~~~~~~~~~~~~~~~

-Axes settings can be changed in the p)age submenu, by choosing “axes
+Axes settings can be changed in the :ref:`sec:menu-p`, by choosing ``axes options``.
-options”.
 The options are as follows:

 ::